Limits to velocity of signal propagation in many-body systems: a quantum-information perspective

 Usually, the LRB is obtained from the measurement of the correlation function between the two distant subsystems.
 We propose a different route, and show that the LRB can be determined with simple local measurements on a single qubit that is connected to a many-body system.
-This stems from the observation that the amount of information about the initial perturbation applied to some part of the system distant from the qubit, which propagates under a Hamiltonian $\hat H$, is inherently bounded by the LRB.
+This stems from the central observation of this work---the amount of information about the initial perturbation applied to some part of the system distant from the qubit, which propagates under a Hamiltonian $\hat H$, is inherently bounded by the LRB.
 This result is obtained using the tool known as the quantum Fisher information (QFI)~\cite{braunstein1994statistical}.
 Although it is usually invoked in the context of quantum metrology, as it sets the lower bound to the sensitivity of quantum sensors~\cite{pezze2009entanglement}, the QFI is a versatile tool, allowing to determine the strength of multipartite entanglement~\cite{hyllus2012fisher,toth2012multipartite,hauke2016measuring}, the Einstein-Podolsky-Rosen steering~\cite{yadin2021metrological}, or the Bell nonlocality~\cite{PhysRevLett.126.210506}.
 It is also a fine probe of quantum- and thermal-phase transitions in complex systems~\cite{PhysRevE.84.041116,wang2014quantum,PhysRevB.96.104402,PhysRevA.80.012318,PhysRevA.78.042106,PhysRevA.78.042105,PhysRevA.90.022111, PhysRevE.93.052118,PhysRevLett.124.120504,PhysRevLett.123.170604,hauke2016measuring}.
-Here, the QFI again proves to be a potent tool, opening a way towards simple determination of the LRB in many-body systems.
+Here, the QFI again proves to be a potent tool, opening a way towards a simpler determination of the LRB in many-body systems and shedding new light on the relation between various many-body effects and information propagation~\cite{https://doi.org/10.1002/andp.201600280,PhysRevB.99.054204,PhysRevB.99.064303}.

 The process, illustrated in Fig.~\ref{fig.scheme}, starts with an impulse that acts for time $\tau$ on some subsystem that becomes a {\it source} of the signal.
 This first step can be expressed as

 where $\hat\varrho$ is the initial density operator of the full system and $\hat H_{sr}$ is the (local) source Hamiltonian.
 The parameter $\theta=\omega\tau$ is the measure of the coupling strength to the external potential and $\omega$ is some characteristic frequency.